MEMBER LOGIN CONTACT US

 Workshops & training

-Key thinkers who have inspired us
+Key thinkers who have inspired our approach to teaching, learning, and training

 Our approach to critical thinking has been informed by many key thinkers, among them John Stuart Mill, Julia Galef, Alex Edmans, and Sir Ken Robinson.
 Each has shaped the way we think about what authentic critical thinking means, and what it looks like in practice.